Vector graphics: Vector display hardware

 Vector-based devices, such as the vector CRT and the pen plotter, directly control a drawing mechanism to produce geometric shapes.
 Since vector display devices can define a line by dealing with just two points (that is, the coordinates of each end of the line), the device can reduce the total amount of data it must deal with by organizing the image in terms of pairs of points.

 Vector graphic displays were first used in 1958 by the US SAGE air defense system.
 Vector graphics systems were retired from the U.S. en route air traffic control in 1999.
-Vector graphics were also used on the TX-2 at the MIT Lincoln Laboratory by computer graphics pioneer Ivan Sutherland to run his program Sketchpad in 1963.
+Vector graphics were also used on the TX-2 at the Massachusetts Institute of Technology Lincoln Laboratory by computer graphics pioneer Ivan Sutherland to run his program Sketchpad in 1963.

 Subsequent vector graphics systems, most of which iterated through dynamically modifiable stored lists of drawing instructions, include the IBM 2250, Imlac PDS-1, and DEC GT40.
 There was a video game console that used vector graphics called Vectrex as well as various arcade games like Asteroids, Space Wars, Tempest and many cinematronics titles such as Rip Off, and Tail Gunner using vector monitors.
 Storage scope displays, such as the Tektronix 4014, could display vector images but not modify them without first erasing the display.
 However, these were never as widely used as the raster-based scanning displays used for television, and had largely disappeared by the mid-1980s except for specialized applications.

 Plotters used in technical drawing still draw vectors directly to paper by moving a pen as directed through the two-dimensional space of the paper.
 However, as with monitors, these have largely been replaced by the wide-format printer that prints a raster image (which may be rendered from vector data).